 Shared Traditions Create Meaningful Holiday Moments

-More and more the holidays are all about hustle and bustle with to do lists that make us feel over-burdened and extra stressed.
-It’s important to carefully choose our commitments, especially during the holidays.
-Traditions create bonding moments with our families that force us to slow down and savor.
+As time goes on, holidays are wrapped up in excessive to-do lists and day to day stresses.
+This is why it’s so important we carefully choose our commitments, especially during the holidays.
+Traditions create family bonding moments that force us to slow down and savor.
 Traditions make us feel grounded.
-Celebrating traditions link us to past memories and help us create lasting new ones.
+Celebrating these traditions links us to past memories and helps us create lasting new ones.
 We hope they do the same for you.

-We are delighted to share these favorite holiday traditions with you and hope you’ll share some of yours with us!
-Comment below…maybe we’ll find a fun new idea to incorporate this year!
+We are delighted to share these favorite holiday traditions with you and hope you’ll share some of yours with us.
+Comment your traditions below, and maybe we’ll find a fun new idea to incorporate this year.

 With love and blessings,